Financial-Times/upp-provisioners/content-jenkins-provisioner/README.md

        ```

 1. Do the tests you need
-1. Decomision the Jenkins instance
+1. Decommission the Jenkins instance